 Tolman Sweet apples are medium-sized green heirloom apples with a truly sweet flavor.
 The flesh is crisp and dry but not tangy.
 These apples can turn a bit yellow in storage, so enjoy them when they’re fresh and green!

 Discovered in Massachusetts several hundred years ago, this American heritage apple is only available from specialty orchards in late September to November.
-Tolman Sweet green apples are wonderful fresh, baked, or made into naturally-sweet applesauce.
+Tolman Sweet green apples are wonderful when eaten fresh, baked, or made into naturally-sweet applesauce.

-10. Aurora Apple (Golden-Green Peel)
+10. Aurora apple

 Aurora apples are a sweet, golden-green specialty apple.
-Known by their full name, the “Aurora Golden Gala”, these pale green apples are among the best tasting varieties for eating fresh, straight from the orchard.
-The Aurora Golden Gala is grown only in the Okanagan Valley (Canada) and Washington State, but its worth searching out!
+Known by their full name, the “Aurora Golden Gala”, these pale green apples are among the best-tasting varieties for eating fresh, straight from the orchard.
+The Aurora Golden Gala is grown only in the Okanagan Valley (Canada) and Washington State, but it’s worth searching out!

 “Origin: ‘8S6923’ resulted from a cross between the seed parent ‘Splendour’ and the pollen parent ‘Gala’ made at the Pacific Agri-Food Research Centre (PARC), Summerland, BC by D. Lane and R. MacDonald in 1981.”‘8S6923’ (Aurora Golden Gala) Apple, HortScience 40(1): 251-253.
 2005.

-11. Ashmead’s Kernel Apple
+11. Ashmead’s Kernel apple

 Ashmead’s Kernel is an heirloom, tart green-golden russet-type apple from England.
-The peel ripens from a pale green to almost a tarnished brass colour.
+The peel ripens from pale green to almost a tarnished brass color.
 These apples are generally placed in storage for a month or two before being eaten to help them get a bit sweeter (they’re quite sour when first picked!).

 Ashmead’s Kernel apples are most commonly used as a specialty heirloom for eating fresh or for making specialty apple juice and apple cider.
-Like some other russeted varieties, they have a citrus-like nutty flavour that’s worth searching out!
+Like some other russeted varieties, they have a citrus-like nutty flavor that’s worth searching out!

-12. Duke of Devonshire
+12. Duke Of Devonshire apple

-13. Egremont Russet
+13. Egremont Russet apple

-14. Zabergau Reinette
+14. Zabergau Reinette apple

-15. Ananas Reinette
+15. Ananas Reinette apple

 Ananas Reinette is a tart heirloom yellow-green apple from the Netherlands.
 While these apples have the classic green apple sour taste, they can sometimes have a truly tropical flavor when ripened on the tree.
 Properly ripened, these little green apples can taste like bananas, pineapples, and apples all rolled into one fruit.

-16. Antonovka Green Apples
+16. Antonovka Green apple

 Antonovka is an heirloom tart green apple developed in Russia over a hundred years ago.
-This sour green apple has a strong tart acidity, but also a nice fruity flavour.
+This sour green apple has a strong tart acidity, but also a nice fruity taste.
 Its crisp white flesh becomes sweeter in storage.
 Some fruits show some gold-bronze russeting around the stem, but others have yellow-green peels.

-17. Shizuka Apple
+17. Shizuka apple

-18. Golden Delicious
+18. Golden Delicious apple

-19. Ginger Gold
+19. Ginger Gold apple

 Ginger Gold apples are small yellow-green apples that tend to ripen quite early in the season.
-Ginger Gold was discovered in the US as a chance seedling, and is likely a direct descendent of the Golden Delicious.
+Ginger Gold was discovered in the US as a chance seedling and is likely a direct descendent of the Golden Delicious.
 Fortunately for sweet green apple lovers, the Ginger Gold apple is ready for harvest several weeks before the larger Golden Delicious fruits!

-20. Grimes Golden
+20. Grimes Golden apple

 Grimes Golden is a sweet-crisp American heirloom apple variety from West Virginia.
-Great for eating fresh or for use in apple juices and apple cider, the Grimes Golden is a favourite of apple connoisseurs.
+Great for eating fresh or for use in apple juices and apple cider, the Grimes Golden is a favorite of apple connoisseurs.
 It has a coarse but crisp texture with a sharp acidity offset with just the right amount of unexpected sugary sweetness.
 The Grimes Golden is thought to be a parent apple of the wildly-popular Golden Delicious apple.

 “Here’s an apple with an American pedigree: It was a chance seedling discovered in 1804 near a Brooke County, West Virginia, cider mill and orchard that had been established by Johnny Appleseed himself.
 The finder was Thomas Grimes, and he got to keep the naming rights.”The Apple Lover’s Cookbook, by Amy Traverso

-21. Golden Noble
+21. Golden Noble apple

-Honeygold is a greenish-gold all-round apple developed by the University of Minnesota.
+Honeygold is a greenish-gold all-around apple developed by the University of Minnesota.
 It’s a bit like a green version of a Honeycrisp, although its taste is more like a Golden Delicious (one of its parents).
-These trees are very cold hardy and the apples may develop a bit of a rosy-bronze blush in years with especially cool autumn nights.
+These trees are very cold and hardy and the apples may develop a bit of a rosy-bronze blush in years with especially cool autumn nights.

-23. Twenty Ounce Pippin
+24. Twenty Ounce Pippin apple

-Twenty Ounce Pippin is a large green apple with a mild tart flavor.
+Twenty Ounce Pippin is a large green apple with a mildly tart flavor.
 This American heirloom is most commonly used for applesauce or for making dried apple chips.
 While not the strongest-tasting green apple, the Twenty Ounce Pippin is among the largest!

-24. Calville Blanc d’Hiver French Green Apples
+25. Calville Blanc d’Hiver apple

 Calville Blanc d’Hiver is an heirloom French green apple used in classic french baking recipes.
 This heritage variety is pale green and generally a bit lumpy.
-Calville Blanc d’Hiver is a favourite cooking apple of French chefs and is gaining popularity as an apple pie apple in the US.
+Calville Blanc d’Hiver is a favorite cooking apple of French chefs and is gaining popularity as an apple pie apple in the US.

 Grenadier is a tart green English heritage cooking apple with tender flesh.
 The light green peel turns a green-yellow shade as the fruit ripens, and the inner flesh is also tinged with a light green hue.
 Grenadier apples are most commonly used in applesauce or pureed apple applications such as apple butter.